uvarc/rc-learning/content/courses/cpp_introduction/console_io.md

 ## Formatted Input/Output

-Formatted input is rarely needed but can be used to control whitespace behavior, particularly useful for character (`char`) input.
+Formatted input is rarely needed but can be used to control whitespace behavior, which is particularly useful for character (`char`) input.
 Some documentation is [here](https://www.cplusplus.com/reference/ios/skipws/)

 Formatted output permits greater control over the appearance of output.
 Compilers tend to let their default output sprawl.